cloudfour/pleasantest/README.md

 );
 ```

-## Comparisons with other testing tools/Why does this exist?
+## Comparisons with other testing tools

 ### [Cypress](https://www.cypress.io/)